smitelli/scottsmitelli.com/src/content/articles/take-oncall-and-shove-it/index.md

         - do you actually have contracts or SLAs?
         - if you're not on-call, you're not doing anything important!
         - find your impostor syndrome. if this was important, why would they trust me with it?
+        - sometimes the issue can't be fixed
+            - the more the org farms out to third parties, the more bizarre and unpredictable (and unfixable) the problems become
+            - hurricane sandy is bearing down and the fuel pumps at 33 whitehall flooded
+            - us-east-1 fails
     - multiple teams, follow the sun
         - what about weekends and holidays? maybe don't do it
     - make it voluntary. nobody will want to do it. so entice them to want to do it.